ClintOxx/Web-Dev/Flask/readme.md

-# Flasks sites and APis
+# Flask sites and APis
 Mix of sites/Apis I made by myself or by following tutorials